 All participants are expected to know and uphold the rules before and while participating in High School Esports League tournaments.
 Participants will not receive any refunds or compensation for inability to play as a result of incurring a penalty due to violation of High School Esports League rules and regulations.

 The following list are the league administrators of all High School Esports League events and their designated roles in such events.

-Elijah Smith - Head of League Rules & Regulations
+Elijah Smith - Head of Tournament Rules & Regulations

 Lucas Profenno - Head Tournament Organizer